DKXXXL/ITP.js/docs/README.md

     * conv [*term*].
         * type-level calculation (change the goal into term if delta-beta equivalent)
     * You can do [ *goal number* : *tactic* | ...], to transform to several goals simultoneously.
-* Interesting fact : This program was designed and implemented before I have ever learned javascript, which make the design pattern very straightforward, and surprisingly, javascript doesn't have first-class continuation, which leads to the node-fiber and no-browerser supported.